redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/tutorials/deploying-a-devfile-using-odo-on-IBM-Z-and-Power.md

 [//]: # (Add prerequisite section)

 ### Deploying your first devfile on IBM Z & Power
 Since the [DefaultDevfileRegistry](https://registry.devfile.io/viewer) doesn't support IBM Z & Power now, you will need to create a secure private DevfileRegistry first.
-To create a new secure private DevfileRegistry, please check the doc [secure registry](../architecture/secure-registry.md).
+To create a new private Devfile Registry, please check the [devfile/registry-support](https://github.com/devfile/registry-support) repository.

 The images can be used for devfiles on IBM Z & Power